medleey/AliceCoisne_6_02022021/backend/README.md

-# Orinoco #
+# Piquante #

-This is the back end server for Project 5 of the Junior Web Developer path.
+This is the back end server for Project 6 of the Junior Web Developer path.

 ### Prerequisites ###